BinaryTweed/quarantining-test-runner/README.md

 # quarantining-test-runner

-Loads the <strong>test class</strong> and optionally specified classes in a separate `ClassLoader`.
+A JUnit test runner that loads the <strong>test class</strong> and optionally specified classes in a separate `ClassLoader`.
 This means that static members will effectively be reset between each test class, as new versions of those classes are loaded.

 ## To use